NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 There's more to think through on this, but making chat itself `https://` with mixed-content while we solve those issues is still a net win.
 It allows us to secure the network fast and work on mixed-content in real-time chat afterwards.
-Look for this to happen in the next week or two, it's next on my list.
+Look for this to happen in the next week or two.
+It's next on my list.

 #### Today